Montreal Impact score feisty 4-2 victory over Vancouver Whitecaps

 Theo Bair scored for the Whitecaps (3-7-0), who also got an own goal from Montreal's Rudy Camacho.

-Montreal will now need to beat Vancouver again on Wednesday to tie Toronto in total wins for the tournament.
-A tiebreaker would be decided on goals.

-The winner will face the victor of the Canadian Premier League's Island Games.

-Bair opened the scoring early on Sunday, collecting a nice ball from David Milinkovic in the eighth minute and going for a run down the sideline before beating Camacho and Luis Binks on the way.
-The young 'Caps forward beat Impact 'keeper Clement Diop with a long shot from outside the box that found the bottom left corner of the net.
+The young Vancouver forward struck in the eighth minute, collecting a nice ball from David Milinkovic and going for a run down the sideline, beating Camacho and Luis Binks on the way.
+Bair bested Montreal 'keeper Clement Diop with a long shot from outside the box that found the bottom left corner of the net.

 Diop was noticeably frustrated by the goal, booting the ball over the ad boards.

-Taider converted on the opportunity, putting Montreal up 2-1 going into the half.

-The Impact came out of the locker room with fire, continuing to dominate play.
-Okwonkwo got a nice ball to Taider in the 51st minute, and Taider slipped a pass to Piette directly in front of the Vancouver net.
-The Canadian midfielder popped a shot in for his first-ever MLS goal.
+The Whitecaps started out strong but struggled after Okwonkwo tied the game in the 15th minute, said Vancouver coach Marc Dos Santos.

+"We became unstable, we struggled and then that penalty shot that just before the half, it hurt the team.
+It was tough for us to come back unfortunately," he said.

-The tense atmosphere erupted soon after.
-Vancouver's Cavallini drove hard toward the Montreal net, appearing to kick Diop in the head en route.
+The game's tense atmosphere erupted in the 57th minute after Vancouver's Lucas Cavallini drove hard toward the Montreal net, appearing to kick Diop in the head en route.
 He received a yellow card for the play, his second of the game.

 A scrum quickly broke out near the Impact net, with several players pushing and shoving.
 Cavallini and Diop seemed close to trading blows before they were separated by teammates.